Deepak-Dhanoliya/Depression-Detection-System-DEPSIGN/README.md

 ## Description

 A web application built using Django and Python for assessing depression levels in users through a series of questions and providing recommendations.
-This system also aims to expand into assessing other mental health conditions like anxiety and addiction through quiz-based tests.
+This system also aims to incorporate tweet-based analysis for depression detection and expand into assessing other mental health conditions like anxiety and addiction.

 ## Table of Contents